MohammedAljahdali/Virtual-Tourist/README.md

 * Google Auth
 * Virtual Tourist data is stored on firestore
 * Data is linked with user Google account
-* Ability to share pin
+* Ability to share pins
 * A table view for shared pins

 ## How to share a pin?